-110. For these reasons, the Meta platforms are designed to be used by children and are actively marketed to children throughout the Meta markets in the United States.
+- 108. Meta explicitly targets teenagers.
+An internal Instagram marketing plan reveals, Meta knows that "[i]f we lose the teen foothold in the U.S. we lose the pipeline" for growth.
+To ensure that did not happen, Meta's Instagram devoted almost all of its \$390 million annual marketing budget for 2018 to target teenagers.
+109 - 109.
+Meta also views preteens or "tweens" as a "valuable but untapped audience," even contemplating "exploring playdates as a growth lever."
+Meta formed a team to study preteens, endeavored to create more products designed for them, and commissioned strategy papers regarding the "business opportunities" created.
+111 and are actively marketed to children throughout the Meta markets in the United States.
 Meta advertises to children through its own efforts as well as through advertisers that create and target advertisements to children.
 Internal Meta documents establish that Meta spends hundreds of millions of dollars researching, analyzing, and marketing to children to find ways to make its platforms more appealing to these age groups and to maximize the time they spend on its platforms, as these age groups are seen as essential to Meta's long-term profitability and market dominance.
-109 For instance, after Instagram's founders left Meta in September 2018, "Facebook went all out to turn Instagram into a main attraction for young audiences," and "began concentrating on the 'teen time spent' data point," in order to "drive up the amount of time that teenagers were on the app with features including Instagram Live, a broadcasting tool, and Instagram TV, where people upload videos that run as long as an hour."110
+For instance, after Instagram's founders left Meta in September 2018, "Facebook went all out to turn Instagram into a main attraction for young audiences," and "began concentrating on the 'teen time spent' data point," in order to "drive up the amount of time that teenagers were on the app with features including Instagram Live, a broadcasting tool, and Instagram TV, where people upload videos that run as long as an hour."
+113